 All agreements are contained within this contract.

-19.1 The exclusive jurisdiction for all disputes arising out of or in connection with this contract is the responsible court of the city of Wiesbaden, Germany, insofar as
+The applicable law and the place of jurisdiction for all disputes arising out of or in connection with the contract shall be Wiesbaden (Germany) under the law of Germany.

 Should a provision of this contract be or become invalid, all other provisions shall remain unaffected.
 Such an invalid provision shall be replaced with a provision which is in line with the intention which the parties could reasonably attribute to the contract at the time of entering into said contract.